SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

 20161004-1230 - 20161004-1300: 30 minutes

+20161007-1045 - 20161007-1115: 30 minutes

+20161007-1945 - 20161007-2015: 30 minutes

+    Option 1: Store coordinate tuple as node id
+    _ Option 2: Store wkb for each node and edge

+Should we allow nodes to have identical coordinates?
+If we don't allow it, then it will be much easier to save the shapefile.
+Let me think.

+If we allow duplicate coordinates, then we will need to attach a wkb for each node and edge.
+The wkb for the edge will be constructed using the linestring.
+Maybe that's not so hard either.

+I think we should be able to accept a wkt for each node, then we get the centroid of that and make a linestring for each edge.
+If there is no wkt, then just get the latitude and longitude.

+The main question is whether we should allow nodes to have identical coordinates.
+We should err on the side of having simpler code.
+Therefore I vote for having only unique coordinates.

+    Make sure each node has unique coordinates

+    Separate Coster from Networker and Sequencer
+    Separate Aggregator
+        Look at label for node and compute metrics by cluster Write positive test

 # Tasks

 ## Important and easy

-    Add acknowledgments to separate tools
+    Check for required columns like name
     Replace geopy geocoding with error message about expected longitude latitude

     Test when there are demand points but no consumption Test when there are no demand points
     Add unelectrified option for zero consumption

+    Add acknowledgments to separate tools
     Update estimate_diesel_mini_grid_fuel_cost to vary based on generator capacity

+    Add sequence order in proposed network shapefiles for edge Add MV distance in proposed network shapefiles for edge

     Consider estimating population growth using projected population year Consider total population and % connected to compute (unconnected) household count as suggested by Edwin

-    Add sequence order in proposed network shapefiles for edge Add MV distance in proposed network shapefiles for edge

     Report projected population count
     Report projected connection count